June 7, 2018

 "Love is at the root of everything."

-Using extensive archival footage spanning Rogers' entire illustrious career in public television and only a select amount of interviews with his closest colleagues, friends, and family, the documentary is such an in-depth but straightforward piece of work advocating kindness, faith, and empathy.
+Using extensive archival footage spanning Rogers' entire illustrious career in public television and only a select number of interviews with his closest colleagues, friends, and family, the documentary is such an in-depth but straightforward piece of work advocating kindness, faith, and empathy.

-How the show's history, old clips, and explanatory interviews are present are truly artful and reflect such a unique vision of growing up.
+How the show's history, old clips, and explanatory interviews are present are truly artful and reflects such a unique vision of growing up.
 Neville shies away from pure adoration and questions Rogers' unbelievably friendly demeanour and his own motivations.

-The film gives a rich impression of his fragile innocence that stayed with him his entire life and how it influenced his deep connection to children.
+The film gives a rich impression of his fragile innocence that stayed with him his entire life, and how it influenced his deep connection to children.
 Growing up in an affluent and protective family, Roger's special worldview feels so moving and uplifting.

-The thing the film leaves you about Rogers and what Neville captures so poignantly is the values he stood for, his neverending empathy, and altruistic protective nature over children.
-Won't You Be My Neighbor? is a fitting chronicle not the man nor his legacy as much as what he stood for.
+The thing the film leaves you with about Rogers and what Neville captures so poignantly is the values he stood for, his never-ending empathy, and altruistic protective nature over children.
+Won't You Be My Neighbor? is a fitting chronicle not of the man nor his legacy as much as what he stood for.
 This documentary feels like the perfect antidote to today's political ills and toxic masculinity.
 It's just so pure.

 Won't You Be My Neighbor? is currently screening at Fifth Avenue Cinemas.

-More | YVArcade / AV Club / Indiewire / Vox
+More | YVArcade / Indiewire / Vox

 0 reactions: